rileylemm/chatmind/docs/README.md

 - Batch pipeline controls and scheduler docs
 - API pagination and query ergonomics
 - Frontend usability passes on minimal UI
+- Dockerize API and frontend services (compose) — for now, compose only runs DBs

 Open-source readiness: This docs set avoids project-specific data.
 See `docs/local/` for internal references not included in releases.